20hertz/boomtap-infra/README.md

 ## Spinning up a new environment

-There are still a few steps that needs to be done manually:
+There are a few steps that needs to be done manually for this:

 ### 1. Create an AWS account that is member of the organization

 Easiest way is using CLI's [create-account](https://docs.aws.amazon.com/cli/latest/reference/organizations/create-account.html) command

 ```
-% aws create-account --email <value> --account-name <value>
+% aws create-account --email <value> --account-name <ENVIRONMENT_NAME>
 ```

-### 2. Create an IAM user
+### 2. Grant permissions to the Deployer user

+- In the console, create policy:

+  - Service: STS
+  - Actions: AssumeRole
+  - Resources: Specific, then choose Add ARN
-- In the console, switch to the new account
+    - Account ID: account ID of the new account
-- Create a Deployer policy (see examples in existing accounts)
-- Create an IAM user with programmatic access only
+    - Role name: _OrganizationAccountAccessRole_
+  - In review step, name that policy _GrantAccessToOrganizationAccountAccessRole_

-- Give this user the Deployer permissions
+- Attach this policy to the Deployer IAM user

 ### 3. Delegate domains across AWS accounts